4MarkusMarkus/marinade-tenderize-from-hackaton/README.md

 **Liquidifying staking position**

 If people stake just by providing funds to the staker contract, their funds are illiquid.
-By providing people with tenderToken, we allow them to sell / buy their position freely on secondary market or use it as collateral.
+By providing people with marinatedToken, we allow them to sell / buy their position freely on secondary market or use it as collateral.

 **Higher staking rewards**